lineartimer/WebAppStarterPack/README.md

 The template also comes with xUnit unit and integration tests for the backend, and Jest unit tests and Playwright end-to-end tests for the frontend.

-The template should enable anyone who wants to build a web app with said tech-stack to get started quickly.
+This template should enable anyone who wants to build a web app with said tech-stack to get started quickly.

 # Getting Started